HoangPham2704/Coffee_Sales_Project/README.md

 - **Top 5 Customers Chart:** A chart showcasing the top 5 customers based on their purchase history.

 - **Sales by Countries Chart:** A chart representing sales data by geographical regions or countries.

-## How to Use
-1. Open the Excel file named [Coffee_Sales.xlsx](https://github.com/HoangPham2704/Coffee_Sales_Project/blob/main/Coffee_Sales.xlsx).

-2. Navigate to the "Timestamp Dashboard" sheet to interact with the data.

-3. Use the provided selectors to filter data based on your preferences.
-You can select a specific time span, coffee type, loyalty card status, and coffee bag size.

-4. Explore the "Top 5 Customers" and "Sales by Countries" charts for additional insights.

 ## Prerequisites
 To work with this project, you will need: